nav-nandan/cp-terraform/README.md

 # cp-terraform
-terraform scripts to deploy resources for confluent platform deployment
+terraform scripts to deploy resources for confluent platform